guzmonne/cdk/docs/Cognito.md

   },
   /**
    * signInAliases configures the valid aliases a user can use to authenticate
-   * itself through the sign in flow.
+   * itself through the sign-in flow.
    */
   signInAliases: {
     /**
-     * username allows signing in using the one time immutable user name that
+     * username allows signing in using the one-time immutable user name that
      * the user chose at the time of sign up.
      */
     username: true,
     /**
-     * email allows signin in using the email address that is associated with
+     * email allows sign-in in using the email address that is associated with
      * the account.
      */
     email: true,
     /**
-     * phone allows signin in using the phone number that is assciated with the
+     * phone allows sign-in in using the phone number that is associated with the
      * account.
      */
     phone: true,
     /**
-     * preferredUsername allows signin in with an alternate user name that can
+     * preferredUsername allows signing in with an alternate user name that can
      * be changed by the user at any time.
 However, this is not available if
      * the `username` option is not chosen.
      */